 Each Note will mature from 1 to 270 days from its issue date.
-Also, no Note may be issued with a maturity date later than the expiration date of the Liquidity Facility.
+Also, no Note may be issued with a maturity date later than two (2) business days prior to the expiration date of the Liquidity Facility.

 Each Note will bear interest from its date of issuance, at the rate determined at the date of issuance, payable at maturity.
 Interest is computed on the basis of a year having 365 or 366 days and the actual number of days elapsed.
 Payment of each Note will be made to the Depository and then distributed by the Depository.